josephg/egwalker-paper/reg-text.typ

   caption: [An event graph (left) and one possible topologically sorted order of that graph (right).], ) <topological-sort>

-For example, the graph in @graph-example has two possible sort orders; #algname either first inserts "l" at index 3 and then the exclamation mark at index 5 (like User 1 in @two-inserts), or first inserts "!" at index 4 followed by "l" at index 3 (like User 2 in @two-inserts); the final document state is "Hello!" either way.
+For example, the graph in @graph-example has two possible sort orders; #algname either first inserts "l" at index 3 and then "!" at index 5 (like User 1 in @two-inserts), or it first inserts "!" at index 4 followed by "l" at index 3 (like User 2 in @two-inserts).
+The final document state is "Hello!" either way.

 Event graph replay easily extends to incremental updates for real-time collaboration: when a new event is added to the graph, it becomes the next element of the topologically sorted sequence.
 We can transform each new event in the same way as during replay, and apply the transformed operation to the current document state.